MyBord/mybord-client/docs/projectManagement.md

   * when you click delete in the card menu button and get the pop confirm, and then click 'no', two issues occur that need to be fixed: 1. the card menu button content goes away (it should still be shown), 2. the card menu button itself (the icon) flashes / double renders
+  * when getting error message in header of dashboard, input form moves up

 ### B. High - MVP